🛠 Windows Fix

 Adjust Power Settings

-Power settings can affect CPU performance.
+Power settings can impact CPU performance.

 • Go to Control Panel → Power Options